Erb’s Palsy Birth Injuries

 - Multiple fetuses, including twins or triplets

 In all cases, your physician has a duty of care to prevent damage to your child during delivery, not cause it.
-If they fail to do so, it is crucial to secure a labor and delivery error lawyer or a birth injury lawyer as soon as possible, to pursue compensation for the expenses required for aftercare.
+If they fail to do so, it is crucial to secure a Baltimore Erb’s Palsy lawyer or a birth injury lawyer as soon as possible, to pursue compensation for the expenses required for aftercare.

 While Erb’s palsy occurs due to a brachial plexus injury, the condition can present in many forms.
-Contact a Baltimore-area medical malpractice lawyer if your child experiences one of these forms of Erb’s palsy:
+Contact our Baltimore Erb’s Palsy lawyers if your child experiences one of these forms of Erb’s palsy:

 Avulsions are the most severe and impactful form of Erb’s Palsy.
 Avulsions occur when the nerve is completely severed from the spinal cord.
 Unfortunately, this nerve cannot be reattached, though surgery can be performed to help with resulting conditions.